cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 <p align="center">
     <img src="/content/scampage-blog/netflix_files.png" width="150px"></img>
+    <figcaption align = "center">Phishing site file structure</figcaption>
 </p>

 Mimicking the authentic login sequence, the frontend is separated into multiple `.edge` files rendered with the [express-edge](https://github.com/ecrmnn/express-edge) view engine.
 The CSS and HTML have been ripped off from the real login page:

 <p align="center">
     <img src="/content/scampage-blog/netflix_frontend.png" width="650px"></img>
+    <figcaption align = "center">The frontend is a clone that uses html ripped off from the original site</figcaption>
 </p>

 All the links to the Privacy Policy, Help Center and TOS still work and point to the real targets.
 The big difference is the form post on the scam page points to `/auth/login`.